vinhDev3006/Android_Reply_LLM/README.md

 ![Review Report](/doc/doc_img_1.png)

-Once downloaded, place the dataset in the data/ folder.
+Once downloaded, you can place the dataset in the data/ folder.

 ## Step 3: Install Python Dependencies
 To install the required Python packages, preferrably in a virtual environment, run: